fingerprintjs/fingerprintjs-pro-react/README.md

           e.preventDefault();
            getData()
              .then((data) => {
-                // do something with the visitor data
+                // Do something with the visitor data, for example,
-                // for example, append visitor data to the form data to send to your server console.log(data)
+                // append visitor data to the form data to send to your server console.log(data)
              })
              .catch((error) => {